stix26/coin-flip-simulation/README.md

 Step 4: (Mac Users) Your terminal's directory should already be located on your desktop if not type cd Desktop and press enter

-Step 5: (Mac & Windows 10 Users) Go to your downloads folder and move the credit-card-validator folder to your desktop.
-Then open the credit-card-validator folder.
-Move the file credit_card_validator.py to your desktop.
+Step 5: (Mac & Windows 10 Users) Go to your downloads folder and move the coin-flip-simulation folder to your desktop.
+Then open the coin-flip-simulation folder.
+Move the file coin_flip_simulation.py to your desktop.

-Step 6: (Mac Users) (Type) python credit_card_validator.py and press enter
+Step 6: (Mac Users) (Type) python coin_flip_simualation.py and press enter
-        (Windows 10 Users) (Type) credit_card_validator.py
+        (Windows 10 Users) (Type) coin_flip_simulation.py

-Step 7: Enter 16 digit credit card number without any spaces (i.e. 1234567891234567) then press enter

 ### Must have python 3.7.3 installed ###